rism-digital/rism.info/_posts/en/2014-04/2014-04-10-new-version-of-the-rism-online-catalog.md

 In the search results list, you can now **sort** results by year, title, or author.
 You can subscribe to a search using the **Atom feed** to find out when new records matching your criteria are added to the database.

 Finally, in the entries themselves, designations now appear next to names so that you know how secure the attributions are.
-[In this piece](https://opac.rism.info/metaopac/search?q=rism461003201&db=251&View=rism){:target="_blank"} (RISM ID no.461003201), attribution to Frauenberger is **conjectural**, meaning it is just a guess based on secondary literature.
+[In this piece](https://opac.rism.info/metaopac/search?q=rism461003201&db=251&View=rism){:target="_blank"} (RISM ID no. 461003201), attribution to Frauenberger is **conjectural**, meaning it is just a guess based on secondary literature.
 The word **alleged** next to Haydn's name means that his name appears on the source, but the attribution is doubtful.
 The word **misattributed** denotes that this piece has been misattributed to Mozart in the past.

 Some features, such as the option to **e-mail** records to yourself, will be expanded in the future.
 We will also create tutorials to accompany the online database and write more about specialized searches in this space.